 Oh, family formals.
 Can't live with them, can't live without them.
 This is the time dreaded by most.
 Stand there and smile for a good 60 minutes, which may feel like 4 hours, while hungry and ready to party.

 Unfortunately, this is by far one of the most important pictures we can do.
 These are the photos your children will see, and therefore the children of your children.
-If you take care of them well enough, perhaps 100 years from now even more.
+If you take care of these images well enough, perhaps 100 years from now even more generations will enjoy them.

 As a rule of thumb, each family grouping takes 5-7 minutes to complete.
 This means that if your cocktail hour is one hour.
 30 minutes are used for family formals and 20 minutes for couple’s portraits.
 With 30 minutes, you have a total of 6 groupings.
 That is not enough time!
 Below are some tips to help you make the right decisions.